 - Provide a Dishwasher

-Making Life Easier for Your Renters: Adding a Washer and Dryer
+Add a Washer and Dryer

 Remember, you don’t have to have a huge space to install a washer and dryer.
-Having a hidden space like a closet with a stackable unit can do amazing things for your monthly income – and there are plenty of compact washer and dryer units out there for you to pick from.
-Also try to find ways to add a bit of storage nearby so your future tenants can see how easily accessible their laundry detergent, bleach, and other clean-clothes essentials will be when they move into your space.
+Having a hidden space like a closet with a stackable unit can do amazing things for your monthly income – and plenty of compact washer and dryer units are out there for you to pick from.
+Also, try to find ways to add a bit of storage nearby so your future tenants can see how easily accessible their laundry detergent, bleach, and other clean-clothes essentials will be when they move into your space.